6 Myths About Social Media's Favorite Form of Validation

 Myth #1: The More Likes You Get, the More Popular You Are.
 The number of likes on a post depends on any number of factors: the size of your network, your social media habits, the habits of those you connect with, and what you choose to share.
 Popularity is a complicated concept and while making new friends and being well-liked may be important to you, likes are a hard bar by which to judge.

 Myth #2: Lots of Likes Equals Lots of Close Relationships.
-Everyone has someone in their network that absolutely excels at social media, racking up an incomparable number of likes on every post.
+Everyone has someone in their network who absolutely excels at social media, racking up an incomparable number of likes on every post.
 But you can’t confuse likes with the rest of life: meaningful relationships are a different metric and an important component of your emotional health.

 Myth #3: The Friend With 100s of Likes Is Living a Perfect Life.
 There is a saying on the internet about social media induced insecurity and it’s worth reiterating: Don’t compare your behind-the-scenes to everyone else’s highlight reel.
 That perfect vacation selfie with hundreds of likes?
 That’s a highlight.